ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Group Overview
 Group objects are provided as rectangular containers, rectangular or circular groups, or both to accomodate various uses but may change to single option:
+1. Cloud Universe + Public Network + Enterprise Network - 3 containers plug IBM Cloud container to encompass the previous 3 section container-like diagram used for hybrid diagrams but with the power of Visio containers.
+Refer to Hybrid example above.
-1. IBM Cloud - Provided as a container with optional IBM Cloud icon.
+2. IBM Cloud - Provided as a container with optional IBM Cloud icon.
-2. Virtual Private Cloud (GC and GT) - Provided as a container with optional IBM Cloud icon.
+3. Virtual Private Cloud (GC and GT) - Provided as a container with optional IBM Cloud icon.
 To be temporarily renamed to Reserved Container until VPC is announced.
-3. Region - Provided as a container with a list of multi-zone regions to select from.
+4. Region - Provided as a container with a list of multi-zone regions to select from.
 Single-zone regions will also be included when names are available.
-4. Zone - Provided as a container with a relative list of zones to select from.
+5. Zone - Provided as a container with a relative list of zones to select from.
-5. Network ACL - Provided as a container with optional security icon.
+6. Network ACL - Provided as a container with optional security icon.
-6. Security Group - Provided as a rectangular container, rectangular outline, or circular outline.
+7. Security Group - Provided as a rectangular container, rectangular outline, or circular outline.
-7. Auto Scale Group - Provided as a rectangular container, rectangular outline, or circular outline.
+8. Auto Scale Group - Provided as a rectangular container, rectangular outline, or circular outline.
-8. Performance Group (GT only) - Provided as a rectangular container, rectangular outline, or circular outline.
+9. Performance Group (GT only) - Provided as a rectangular container, rectangular outline, or circular outline.
 To be temporarily renamed to Reserved Group until GT is announced.

 ### Group Steps
 1. Drag and drop the desired group/container from the groups onto the canvas.